-Effective March 16th, 2020, Students receiving short-term loan funds will be required to sign up for Direct Deposit and paper checks will not be issued.
+Students receiving short-term loan funds are required to sign up for Direct Deposit.
+Paper checks are not issued or available for pickup.

 A Short Term Loan is intended to help students in an emergency situation when they have exhausted all other financial resources.
 Typically, this is the result of an unforeseen emergency situation or the need for funds prior to the arrival of financial aid.
 Please note that a Short Term Loan is NOT financial aid and cannot be used to pay student account charges.
 Short Term Loans may also be used for the purpose of receiving an advance payment of Pell Grant funds.